We’re responsible for inspecting, maintaining and repairing road structures, including bridges, subways, underpasses and retaining walls.

 What we'll do

-When we get your report we'll inspect the site to determine whether it’s a public safety issue or a non-urgent problem to be added to our longer term maintenance programme.
+When we get your report we'll inspect the site.
+We will determine whether it’s a public safety issue or a non-urgent problem to be added to our longer term maintenance programme.

-If we can't find the damage when we visit the site you've reported to us, and we don't have details to contact you for more information, we'll close the report.
+If we can't find the damage when we visit the site you've reported to us, and we don't have details to contact you, we'll close the report.